afraitaneayal/poll_power_api_definition/README.md

 second we open registration for voter and launch the voting timer after times up, vote result are displayed for every one to see

+for candidates it is possible to write a resume of the resaons he should be elected

 for voters it is possible to look through candidates and their programms